 - All user-level passwords (e.g., email, web, desktop computer, etc.) must be changed at least every six (6) months.
-The recommended change interval is every four (3) months. - User accounts that have system-level privileges granted through group memberships or programs such as "sudo" must have a unique password form allother accounts held by the user. - Passwords must not be inserted into email messages or other forms of electronic communication. - Where SNMP is used, the community strings must be defined as something other than the standard defaults of "public" "private" and "system" and must be different from the passwords used to log interactively.
-A key hash must be used where available (e.g. SNMPPv2). - All user-level and system-level passwords must conform to the guidelines described below.
+The recommended change interval is every four (3) months. - User accounts that have system-level privileges granted through group memberships or programs such as "sudo" must have a unique password from all other accounts held by the user. - Passwords must not be inserted into email messages or other forms of electronic communication. - Where SNMP is used, the community strings must be defined as something other than the standard defaults of "public" "private" and "system" and must be different from the passwords used to log interactively.
+A key hash must be used where available (e.g. SNMPPv2). - All user-level and system-level passwords must conform to the guidelines described below. - Note: Always sign-off of the PC whenever you have completed your task(s) and/or if you plan to leave your workstation.